 Anti-fog wipes aren’t the solution, and stopping mid-cycle to clean your glasses can be a huge hassle that can also separate you from your peloton if you’re on a group ride.
 Anti-fog coating prevents lenses from fogging, even if you cycle through steam.

 Not all anti-fog coatings are created equally.
-You’ll need to trust your brand to know whether or not their anti-fog coating is properly applied and read reviews to ensure you can trust the coating to work when you need it to.
+For example, Stoggles anti-fog is a dipped coating, so it’s much thicker when applied as opposed to most coatings that are sprayed on.
+You also want a coating that holds up against alcohol wipes, heat, and sweat to ensure they’ll last you a while.
+You need to trust your brand to know whether or not their anti-fog coating is properly applied and read reviews to ensure you can trust the coating to work when you need it to.

 5. Style